FERRY ITINERARIES & ISLAND INFO

 Island hopping from Milos

 Milos belongs to the Cyclades island chain along with other popular islands, like Santorini, Mykonos, and Paros.
 Island-hopping from Milos to the nearby islands is worth it if you want to explore the Cyclades.
-A popular island-hopping route is from Milos to Kimolos, a picturesque island very close to Milos.
+A popular island-hopping route is from Milos to Kimolos, a picturesque island located nearby.

 Photos of Milos